 and Giant -above two and a half meters tall.

 These heights are measured from the ground to the top of the flowers.
+I use a metal curtain rod with 10 cm increments to obtain accurate plant measurements.

 Regardless of the height that your plants have the potential to reach will depend on a few factors being met, such as soil, fertilizer, sun, and watering and of course if planting occurs early or late in the season.